krzychu124/MusicXMLViewerWPF/README.md

 ### **At the end:**
   - [ ] Basic interaction with drawn/loaded Music Score or Template
-  - [ ] Drag 'n Drop objects, Copy/Paste selection etc...
+  - [ ] Drag and Drop objects, Copy/Paste selection etc...
   - [ ] Simple printing system: PDF, image, XPS or something else